 Do you have a question?

-You will find the most commonly asked questions about the clinic and Acupuncture FAQs Auckland here.
+You will find the most commonly asked questions about the clinic and Acupuncture FAQs Melbourne here.

-What is the parking like?There is free off street parking available on Brighton Terrace.
+Where do I park?There is free off street parking available on Rathmines Street, Fairfield.

-What are your prices, do you take ACC and insurance?Please find the list for treatment prices, ACC and insurance info here.
+What are your prices and do you offer health fund rebates?Please find the list for treatment prices, and related information here.

 How may I pay?Charges are settled on the day of appointment.
 Note both cash and bank transfer are accepted.

 Do I have to go elsewhere for my herbs or supplements?No. Ilana prescribes nutritional supplements and has a full traditional Chinese Herbal Medicine dispensary.
 Conveniently, your herbs and supplements are dispensed on the premises.

 How often do I need an appointment?Ilana will explain to you how often and when you will need your appointments.
 Of course this is dependent on your condition.
 Acupuncture treatment requires regular appointments.
 Usually once weekly but it depends on the condition.
 Ilana will explain a tailored treatment plan with frequency of recommended treatment.
 Chinese Herbal Medicine appointments are less frequent.
 The initial first and then second appointments may be one to two weeks apart.
 Quick Scripts is a once off appointment.
-Chinese Herbal Medicine appointments for fertility and Women’s health tend to be every 2 to 4 weeks.
-Naturally depending on the person and condition.
+Chinese Herbal Medicine appointments for fertility and Women’s health tend to be every 2 to 4 weeks depending on the person and condition.

 Is it confidential?Yes, completely.
 No-one has a right to this information without your consent.

 How does acupuncture work?Acupuncture works by allowing the Qi (vital force) in your body to move freely again.
 In Chinese Medicine, we say that stuck Qi causes pain and unwanted physical signs and symptoms.
 By allowing your qi to move at its optimum level, you feel better physically and emotionally.
 Scientifically, Acupuncture has been shown to alleviate pain by releasing endorphins which are pain-blocking biochemicals.
 It can influence the cellular matrix of connective tissue, stimulate regions of the brain which correlate to specific acupoints.
-It also activates the parasympathetic nervous system to enable homeostasis.
-Which means balance!
+It also act.
+This means enables your body to restore balance.